← Field Notes Field Notes

 How architectural fees are structured in BC

-Unlike Alberta, British Columbia has a mandatory fee reference document.
+British Columbia has a fee reference document published by the AIBC.
 The AIBC Tariff of Fees for Architectural Services, authorised under AIBC Bylaw 29, sets recommended fee levels for architectural services across project types and sizes.
 AIBC members are required to provide services and receive fees in substantial accord with the Tariff.
-For clients, this means the fee ranges you will encounter from AIBC-registered architects are grounded in a professionally established reference — not arbitrary.
+For clients, this means the fee ranges you will encounter from AIBC-registered architects are grounded in a professionally established reference, not arbitrary.

 Most Vancouver architecture practices use one of three approaches: